lrea17/Ski-Resort-Booking-Application-21/README.md

   ApplicationButtons and override the methods mentioned above.
 Each button is unique and performs a different action so each subclass overrides those methods differently.

+Phase 4: Task 3:

+If I had more time I would definitely do some refactoring to improve this project!
+These are the changes I would make:

+- add a "Reservation" class to the ski model - this would make booking a "reservation" separate from adding a pass to the guests account.
+Right now, a booking/canceling a "reservation" is tied to adding/removing passes from a guest profile/

+- You can't really see it in my UML, but I somewhat reuse the MainMenu button on a few different panels within the GUI.
+  I would like to have somehow added the main menu button as maybe a method within the ApplicationButtons class so that methods implementing ApplicationButtons could override that method and there would be less repetitive code/

+- I don't know if its possible, but it would be nice to have fewer classes in the UI package, it seems like there's a lot going on in there and maybe some repetition with code.
+Maybe by trying to remove any duplication a little better.